 2.3.
-We’re not responsible for any outstanding balances with your old supplier.
+We’re not responsible for any outstanding balances or exit fees with your old supplier.

 2.4.
 You must use the meter provided unless agreed with us in writing in advance.
 Usually this meter is already installed in your property.
 If we need to replace your meter, we will replace it with a smart meter unless it is an emergency and a smart meter cannot be installed, we may also need to adjust your plan – but we’ll advise you of any changes at least 30 days in advance.

 2.5.
 If you appoint your own metering agent and have your own meter, we will not be responsible for its maintenance, and may charge you a reasonable cost to replace it if you move out of the property.
 If you remove an existing meter it must be returned to us within 14 days.

 3. CHANGING YOUR MIND